top of page

 The Ottawa Renewable Energy Co-operative finances solar, wind, and energy efficiency projects in Eastern and Southwestern Ontario by selling Preference Shares and Investment Notes.
 OREC owns or co-owns the project or leases them to project hosts.
 To date, all of the Co-operative’s projects are backed by 10, 20 or 30-year contracts which provide a set rate for every kilowatt hour generated or saved.
 Steady, predictable revenue streams from these projects are used to pay back investing members in the form of a dividend or interest.
 A thorough due diligence process is undertaken before the Co-operative decides to purchase or build a new project.
 Please consult our Offering Statement for details on our standard due diligence processes.
 Browse our website to learn about the types of investment products we offer and learn about the projects that are currently generating revenue as well as those that are about to become part of OREC’s portfolio.

 What types of investments does OREC offer?
-The Co-operative makes available Preference Shares and Investment Notes to members on regular basis.
-Preference Shares provide members a variable annual dividend over 10 or 20 years.
-Any resident of Eastern Ontario and selected counties in Southwestern Ontario can become a member of the Co-operative by purchasing a $100 lifetime membership share.
-Our memberships provide other neat benefits, too.
-Investment Notes provide a fixed 3% interest paid annually and are available to all members as well.
-While these securities are offered in series to finance new projects, investors become co-owners of the Co-operative’s entire project portfolio.
+The Co-operative makes available Preference Shares and, sometimes, Investment Notes to members on regular basis.
+Preference Shares provide members a variable annual dividend over 10 years typically, whereas Investment Notes provide a fixed interest (usually between 3-4%) paid annually over a shorter period.
+Any resident of Ontario can become a member of the Co-operative by purchasing a $100 lifetime membership share.
+Our memberships provide other neat benefits too.
+While these securities are offered to finance new projects, investors become co-owners of the Co-operative’s entire project portfolio.

 Who can invest?
 Individuals must become a member of the Co-operative before investing in Preference shares or Investment Notes.
 A lifetime membership can be purchased for $100 at any time.
 The Co-operative offers investment opportunities to members at a minimum of $2,500, depending on availability.
 Our current investing members include retirees looking to diversify their portfolio, millennials making their first investment, and everyone in between.